codecentric/NSMenuFX/README.md

 * Automatically use the same menu bar for all stages
 * Create common OS X menus like the Window menu

-NSMenuFX is now completely written in JavaFX and does no longer user any further dependecies.
+NSMenuFX is now completely written in JavaFX and does no longer use any further dependencies.

 ## Maven